Requirement: Run PowerShell Script in SharePoint Online.

-Unlike SharePoint On-premises PowerShell scripts that must be executed only from the server from SharePoint farm, SharePoint Online PowerShell scripts can be run from the client-side (from your desktops!) when necessary modules are installed.
+Unlike SharePoint On-premises PowerShell scripts that must be executed only from the server from the SharePoint farm, SharePoint Online PowerShell scripts can be run from the client-side (from your desktops!) when necessary modules are installed.
 This article is written for absolute beginners who need to run PowerShell scripts for SharePoint Online.

 Step 1: Install necessary PowerShell Modules for SharePoint Online

 How to run a PowerShell script for SharePoint Online?
 Prior to executing PowerShell scripts for SharePoint Online, we must install the necessary module or components to our local machine.
 So, which module to install?
 Well, that depends on what cmdlets are used by your script.

 - If your PowerShell script uses cmdlets for SharePoint Online management, then you must install the “SharePoint Online PowerShell Module”: How to Install SharePoint Online PowerShell Module?

 - If you are using client side object model, then you must install SharePoint Online Client Components SDK: How to Install SharePoint Online Client Components SDK?

 - How do I run a PnP PowerShell script for SharePoint Online?
 If your PowerShell script uses PnP PowerShell cmdlets, then you must have PnP PowerShell module for SharePoint Online installed.
 How to Install PnP PowerShell Module for SharePoint Online?

 Generally, it’s a good idea to have all of these three in your client machine to manage SharePoint Online using PowerShell.

 Step 2: Use PowerShell ISE to run your PowerShell scripts for SharePoint Online

 PowerShell ISE is a great tool to create, debug, and execute PowerShell scripts.
-Although you can use Windows PowerShell console or SharePoint Online Management Shell, I would recommend using PowerShell ISE as it gives you nice syntax highlighting, debug with breakpoints, IntelliSense features, and much more.
+Although you can use Windows PowerShell console or SharePoint Online Management Shell, I recommend using PowerShell ISE.
+It gives you nice syntax highlighting, debugging with breakpoints, IntelliSense features, and much more.
 PowerShell ISE is pre-installed on operating systems Windows 7, Windows 2012, and later at “C:\WINDOWS\system32\WindowsPowerShell\v1.0”.
-On previous versions, like Windows Server 2008, You have to add it through Windows features, if the PowerShell ISE app is not installed already.
+On previous versions, like Windows Server 2008, You have to add it through Windows features if the PowerShell ISE app is not installed already.